 I’m partnering up with House Foods today to bring you this awesome Jamaican jerk tofu recipe!
 Thanks, House Foods, for sponsoring this post!

-For the tofu, I used House Foods’ organic extra firm tofu.
+For the tofu, I used House Foods’ organic extra-firm tofu.
 I love cooking with their tofu because the quality is consistently good.
 Their cute packaging scores bonus points with me, too.
 The Doraemon packaging is my all-time favorite.

-MASTER MY MISTAKES / COOKING NOTES
+MASTERING MY MISTAKES / COOKING NOTES

 - You can make the tofu with or without the crust: For this recipe, I decided to toss the tofu in cornstarch and pan fried them separately to give the tofu an extra crust.
 Because I’ve already featured several recipes that are straight-up tofu stir fries, I thought this would be a good change of pace.
 Feel free to skip the crust.